codeship/screencast-storyboards/storyboards/django-github-appengine.md

 ![GitHub Push][screenshot-codeship-push]

-This triggered a new build on the Codeship.
+This triggered a new build on Codeship.

 ![Codeship running build][screenshot-first-build-running]